section-engineering-education/engineering-education/articles/ensemble-bias-var/index.md

 • Assume we are measuring a random variable (x), with a normal distribution, which is denoted as N(µ,σ^2). µ is the mean of the distribution.
 It could also represent its median or mode.
 The parameter σ is the standard deviation.

 • Say we carry out only one measurement of the mean and variance of variable x.
 The mean we expect for variable x1 is µ.
-On the other hand, the variance of the distribution will be σ^2.
+On the other hand, the variance of the distribution will be the square of σ.

 • Suppose we measure our random variable (x), P times (x1, x2…… xp).
 That is, measurement in the form of (x1, x2…… xp)/P. The mean will still be µ.
 However, as per the equation below, the variance will be smaller.